OperationSpark/line-crawler/README.md

 We are going to draw lines from and to the outer edges of our canvas, and because we want to start drawing from the top left side of our canvas, we'll first set `i` to `0`.

 Our `direction` will first be set to `ACROSS` because we'll be drawing _across_ the top of the canvas.
-For the mere sake of clarity, it is ofen better to use values contextual to our intent - we want the app to be drawing and drawing _across_.
-This makes it clear to us and other develpers what _should_ be happening in this particular state of the app.
+For the mere sake of clarity, it is often better to use values contextual to our intent - we want the app to be drawing and drawing _across_.
+This makes it clear to us and other developers what _should_ be happening in this particular state of the app.

 And finally, we'll assign the variable `shape` to a new CreateJS Shape, using its built in _constructor_ function.
 We use and recommend a <a href"http://en.wikipedia.org/wiki/Factory_(object-oriented_programming)" target="_blank">factory</a> for initialization of objects in JavaScript, but JavaScript also supports constructor functions, special functions that developers define to initialize an object of a particular type.